The Texas Chainsaw Massacre (2003 film): Plot

 On August 18, 1973, five young adults – Erin Hardesty, her boyfriend Kemper, her brother Morgan, and their friends Andy and Pepper – are traveling to a concert after visiting Mexico to purchase marijuana.
 While driving through Texas, they pick up a traumatized hitchhiker walking in the middle of the road.
 She tells them they're going the wrong way and forces Kemper to stop the van.
 Speaking incoherently about "a bad man", she commits suicide with a revolver hidden in her dress.

 The group finds a gas station hoping to contact the police.
-The store's proprietor, Luda Mae, tells them to meet Sheriff Hoyt at a nearby mill.
+The store's proprietor, Luda Mae, tells them to meet Sheriff Hoyt at the Old Crawford Mill.
 Instead, they find Jedidiah, a young boy who says Hoyt is at home getting drunk.
 Erin and Kemper go through the woods to find his house, leaving Morgan, Andy, and Pepper at the mill with Jedidiah.
 They come across a plantation house, and Erin is allowed inside by Monty, an amputee, to call for help.
 Kemper goes inside to look for Erin, and is hit in the head with a sledgehammer by "Leatherface", who drags him into the basement.

 Meanwhile, Hoyt arrives at the mill and takes possession of the hitchhiker's body.
 After Erin discovers that Kemper is missing, she and Andy return to Monty's house.
 There, Erin distracts Monty, while Andy searches for Kemper.
-After realizing that Andy is inside, Monty summons Leatherface who attacks Andy with a chainsaw.
+After realizing that Andy is inside, Monty summons Leatherface from the basement with his cane and he attacks Andy with a chainsaw.
 Andy fends him off as Erin escapes.
 After a brief chase Leatherface catches up to Andy and saws off his left leg.
 Carrying Andy to the basement, Leatherface impales him on a meat hook.
 Erin returns to the mill, but before she and the others can leave, Hoyt arrives.
-Having found marijuana on the dashboard, Hoyt orders Erin and Pepper to get out of the van, and instructs Morgan to reenact the hitchhiker's suicide using her gun.
+He reassures them everything will be fine but when he finds marijuana on the dashboard, Hoyt then orders the three of them to get out of the van and get on the ground, and instructs Morgan to reenact the hitchhiker's suicide using her gun.
 Morgan attempts to shoot Hoyt, but the gun is unloaded.
-Hoyt handcuffs Morgan and drives him back to the house, beating him along the way.
+Hoyt handcuffs Morgan and drives him back to the house, beating him along the way and also taking the van's key with him.